House for homeless to complete council’s portfolio

 Archant Norfolk 2013

-The purchase of a two-bedroom house at over £170,000 in North Walsham will complete a council’s new property portfolio to help the homeless.
+The purchase of a two-bedroom house at more than £170,000 in North Walsham would complete a council’s new property portfolio to help the homeless.

 You may also want to watch: